Mike Parisi

-Michael Richard Parisi (born April 18, 1983 in Huntington, New York) is a former right-handed professional baseball pitcher.
-Parisi had a short-lived career in professional baseball as a right-handed pitcher.
-His career came to ahead after he completely blew the game for the St. Louis Cardinals against the Boston Red Sox.
-The game was the end to his career.
+Michael Richard Parisi (born April 18, 1983) is an American former professional baseball pitcher.
+He played for the St. Louis Cardinals of Major League Baseball in 2008.

-Parisi is the second Major League Baseball player to hail from Sachem High School in Lake Ronkonkoma, New York on Long Island.
-However, Mike Parisi was described as subpar several times throughout his career in multiple sources including The Bleacher Report.

 Amateur career

 Parisi went to Manhattan College and was a pitcher for the Jaspers under head coach Steve Trimper.
 In 2002, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Professional career

 St. Louis Cardinals

 He was drafted in the 9th round of the 2004 MLB draft by the St. Louis Cardinals.
 He also was invited to spring training in 2007 and 2008.
 On November 20, 2007, Parisi was added to the Cardinals 40-man roster in order to keep him from being lost in the Rule 5 draft.
 On May 4, 2008, Parisi was called up to the big-league club.
 Parisi made his MLB debut on May 5, 2008 at Coors Field against the Colorado Rockies.
 He pitched a scoreless inning of relief and his first career strikeout was against Matt Herges.
 He pitched in a total of 12 games for the Cardinals in 2008, with 2 starts.
 His ERA was 8.22 and he had 13 strikeouts and 15 walks.
 On November 20, 2008, the Cardinals outrighted him to its AAA affiliate (Memphis Redbirds).